PistonDevelopers/piston/learning materials/tutorial.md

 ## The `AssetStore` object

 The `AssetStore` object is used to access files in your game assets folder.
-By default it uses the directory of the executable.
+By default it uses the same directory as the game.

 ```Rust
 use piston::AssetStore; // import the `AssetStore` object.